cadecrow/nsm/README.md

 When routes match multiple rules:

 !!!
 Note, conflict resolution is currently buggy.
 I (or an awesome contributor such as maybe... yourself) will fix it and update this.

-Custom sitemap settings for inclusion in the main sitemap will override excluded routes.
+If a custom sitemap sets inclusion in the main sitemap to true, it will override excluded routes.

-I hit my need for a personal project so I will come back to this when necessary.
+You can still use this just fine for creating custom sitemaps and excluding paths.
+The bug is just that a conflict in custom_routes will override excluded_routes

 #### Intended Behavior